- If you're a fan of older Windows games, you might encounter errors when playing on Windows 10.

 - Then select a game from the list, or if it is not listed, select the Not Listed option, and click Next.

 So that’s how you can enable DirectPlay in Windows 10 and select the Compatibility mode setting to kick-start games that predate the more recent Windows platforms.

-Note that you might also need to enable DirectPlay for some retro game emulators.
-Check out this post for further tips for running antiquated games.
+You might also need to enable DirectPlay for some retro game emulators.